 Check out the potential dehydration accelerators that will increase the need for hydration in your routine below.

 Note that a balanced routine, as we’ve learned, needs a hydrating step each day (and all year long).
 There are also certain times when we’ll want to increase our hydration efforts.
 Keep reading for more info!

 Smoking affects our skin in many ways (hello wrinkles and fine lines) by depleting the skin of oxygen and nutrients.
 This, in turn, impairs its ability to heal, form collagen, or maintain a healthy protective barrier (therefore allowing hydration to escape from our skin).

 If you’ve ever taken Accutane, your skin could be constantly (and consistently) prone to dehydration.
 This is certainly the case for me – even though Accutane was something I took in my teens, it still affects my skin’s ability to stay hydrated today.
 I’ll explain why in our next article in this series.
 (Pst, for the record, Accutane wasn’t my acne saviour like it’s touted to be – some of my acne story is available here).
-But Accutane isn’t the only medication that can contribute to dehydration.
+That being said, Accutane isn’t the only medication that can contribute to dehydration.
 Other medications (both topical and oral) can contribute to dehydration as well as certain illnesses and disorders.

 The definition of “a lot” will be different for everyone.
-A good rule of thumb is to avoid an excess salt in your diet (especially if it’s not sea salt!).
+A good rule of thumb is to avoid an excess of salt in your diet (especially if it’s not sea salt!).

 Such as humidity fluctuations, increased exposure to cold or forceful winds, and rapid change in temperature (like going from inside to outside when the indoor heat or AC are running).